Know your audience: specializing grounded language models with listener subtraction: Abstract

 \section{Abstract}

-Effective communication requires adapting to the idiosyncratic common ground shared with each communicative partner.
-We study a particularly challenging instantiation of this problem: the popular game Dixit.
-We formulate a round of Dixit as a multi-agent image reference game where a (trained) speaker model is rewarded for describing a target image such that one (pretrained) listener model can correctly identify it from a pool of distractors, but another listener cannot.
-To adapt to this setting, the speaker must exploit differences in the common ground it shares with the different listeners.
+Effective communication requires adapting to the idiosyncrasies of each communicative context---such as the common ground shared with each partner.
+Humans demonstrate this ability to specialize to their audience in many contexts, such as the popular game Dixit.
+We take inspiration from Dixit to formulate a multi-agent image reference game where a (trained) speaker model is rewarded for describing a target image such that one (pretrained) listener model can correctly identify it among distractors, but another listener cannot.
+To adapt, the speaker must exploit differences in the knowledge it shares with the different listeners.
 We show that finetuning an attention-based adapter between a CLIP vision encoder and a large language model in this contrastive, multi-agent setting gives rise to context-dependent \emph{natural language} specialization from rewards only, without direct supervision.
-In a series of controlled experiments, we show that the speaker can adapt according to the idiosyncratic strengths and weaknesses of various pairs of different listeners.
-Furthermore, we show zero-shot transfer of the speaker's specialization to unseen real-world data.
-Our experiments offer a step towards adaptive communication in complex multi-partner settings and highlight the interesting research challenges posed by games like Dixit.
-We hope that our work will inspire creative new approaches to adapting pretrained models.
+Through controlled experiments, we show that training a speaker with two listeners that perceive differently, using our method, allows the speaker to adapt to the idiosyncracies of the listeners.
+Furthermore, we show zero-shot transfer of the specialization to real-world data.
+Our experiments demonstrate a method for specializing grounded language models without direct supervision and highlight the interesting research challenges posed by complex multi-agent communication.